GLOBAL MARKETS-Prospect of early U.S. rate hike boosts dollar, bashes bonds

 Overnight, South Korea and Australia had led Asia Pacific markets lower with 0.6 and 0.8 percent falls to dovetail with the latest fall in the yuan.

-Moody’s said in a note that rising leverage in China and emerging markets in general is an even greater concern now that the possibility of another U.S. interest rate hike this summer is back on the table.
+Moody’s Investor Services said in a note rising leverage in China and emerging markets in general is an even greater concern now that the possibility of another U.S. interest rate hike this summer is back on the table.

-Japan’s Nikkei rose early thanks to a weaker yen, which fell to a three-week low of 110.37 against the dollar , but later erased almost all its gains.
+Japan’s Nikkei rose early thanks to a weaker yen, which fell to a three-week low against the dollar but later pared its gains to just 0.2 percent.

 “In the short term, emerging markets are the most vulnerable,” Steven Englander, global head of G10 FX strategy at Citibank wrote in a note to clients.